Ace Austin

 Austin James Highley (born February 28, 1997), better known by the ring name Ace Austin, is an American professional wrestler.
-He is currently signed to Impact Wrestling, where he is a former three-time impact X Division Champion and current one-time impact World Tag Team Champion.
-He also makes appearances for New Japan Pro Wrestling, where he is a member of Bullet Club.
-He began his career in Combat Zone Wrestling after graduating from the "Wild Samoan Pro-Wrestling Training center" wrestling school and has also competed for various promotions throughout the United States and Mexico including Major League Wrestling, Tommy Dreamer's House of Hardcore, Florida-based World Xtreme Wrestling, and Mexico's Lucha Libre AAA Worldwide (AAA).
+He is signed to All Elite Wrestling (AEW), where he is a member of the Bang Bang Gang.

+He began his career in Combat Zone Wrestling after graduating from the "Wild Samoan Pro-Wrestling Training Center" wrestling school and has also competed for various promotions throughout the United States and Mexico including Major League Wrestling, Tommy Dreamer's House of Hardcore, Florida-based World Xtreme Wrestling, and Mexico's Lucha Libre AAA Worldwide (AAA).
+He then signed with Impact Wrestling or Total Nonstop Action Wrestling (TNA) in 2019, where he would go on to become a three-time TNA X Division Champion and a three-time TNA World Tag Team Champion with Chris Bey as ABC.
+Through TNA's working relationship, he worked in New Japan Pro-Wrestling (NJPW), where he joined Bullet Club.
+He departed TNA in May 2025.
+He signed with AEW that August.

 Professional wrestling career

-Early career
+Early career (2015–2019)

 Austin began his career in Combat Zone Wrestling (CZW) after graduating from the "CZW Dojo" wrestling school.
-He spent his early years also wrestling for the Anoa'i family's World Xtreme Wrestling promotion.
+He spent his early years also wrestling for the Anoaʻi family's World Xtreme Wrestling promotion.